All Products

 ossutil sync localfolder/ oss://examplebucket/destfolder/ -f

-Use the -e, -i, and -k options to synchronize files from the local `srcfolder` directory to the `testfolder` directory in the `examplebucket` bucket.
-This bucket is in the China (Shanghai) region and is owned by another Alibaba Cloud account.
+Use -e, -i, and -k to provide credentials for a different Alibaba Cloud account.
+The following command syncs srcfolder/ to testfolder/ in examplebucket, which is in the China (Shanghai) region and owned by another account.

 Specify the endpoint for the region of your bucket.
-For more information, see Regions and Endpoints.
+See Regions and endpoints.

-Security tip: Including an AccessKey in a command poses a security risk.
-For automated or long-term tasks, we recommend that you create a RAM role for the source account and grant permissions to the destination account.
-This method provides more secure cross-account access.
+Embedding an AccessKey directly in a command is a security risk.
+For automated or long-running tasks, create a RAM role for the source account and grant it access to the destination account instead.